artem-burashnikov/depinspect/README.md

 Usage: depinspect [OPTIONS]

 Options:
-  -p1, --package1 <TEXT TEXT>...
-Provide the first package name alog with an
+  -p1, --package1 <TEXT TEXT TEXT>...
+                                  Provide the first distribution, architecture
-                                  architecture separated by whitespace.
+                                  and package name separated by whitespaces.
+                                  Order of arguments matters.
 Example:
-                                  --package1 package1-name arch1
+                                  --package1 i386 ubuntu apt

-  -p2, --package2 <TEXT TEXT>...
-Provide the second package name alog with an
+  -p2, --package2 <TEXT TEXT TEXT>...
+                                  Provide the second distribution,
-                                  architecture separated by whitespace.
-Example:
+                                  architecture and package name separated by
-                                  --package2 package2-name arch2
+                                  whitespaces.
+Order of arguments matters.
+                                  Example: --package2 ubuntu amd64 grub-common

+  -l, --list                      List all available distributions,
+                                  architectures and package names.

   -u, --update                    Forcefully re-initialize database.
-This removes
+This
-                                  old database, fetches all defined metadata and stores it in a new database.
+                                  removes old database, fetches all defined
+                                  metadata and stores it in a new database.

   --help                          Show this message and exit.
 ```